ballerina-platform/ballerina-dev-website/lang-ref/part1.md

-# Part 1 - How Ballerina does what all programming languages do
+# Part 1 - How Ballerina does what all Programming Languages do

-## Familiar subset of Ballerina
+## Familiar Subset of Ballerina

 Ballerina is a modern programming language focused on building applications for the cloud era.
 It has a familiar syntax resembling the C family of languages, such as C/C++, C#, Java and JavaScript.
 It brings in many powerful concepts from existing programming languages and some unconventional abstraction mechanisms to make application development for the cloud more intuitive and less strenuous.